FarFromLittle/Questline/README.md

 myQuest:Assign(player)
 ```

-This enables the system to fire the appropriate events as the player progresses.
+This will fire the *OnAccept()* callback and add an entry of `myQuestId = 0` to the player's progress table.

+When a player is registered, all questlines not found to be complete will automatically be assigned.

 ---